ZanBizjakUni/RG_Seminar/README.md

 This project is a part of a seminar in the computer graphics class in my college (UL FRI).

-The project is being made in a group with another student (see colaborators) with whom I built together this project.
+The project is being made in a group with another student (@ziga-solar) with whom I built together this project.

 It is written in the C++ language with the OpenGL library.
 For easier to write code we used GLAD (https://github.com/dav1dde/glad-web) for accessing the OpenGL functionalities.